tjiho/simplestreetmap/README.md

 ## Install a search and reverse server:

-I use ADDOK: `https://addok.readthedocs.io/en/latest/`, it's quite easy to install and works very well with french addresses.
+I use ADDOK: https://addok.readthedocs.io/en/latest/, it's quite easy to install and works very well with french addresses.

 There are other.
-Qwant maps uses `https://github.com/CanalTP/mimirsbrunn`
+Qwant maps uses https://github.com/CanalTP/mimirsbrunn

 ## Serving tiles

-For a small server, there is `https://openmaptiles.org/`.
-Qwant maps uses a more complex stack, see `https://github.com/Qwant/qwantmaps`
+For a small server, there is https://openmaptiles.org/.
+Qwant maps uses a more complex stack, see https://github.com/Qwant/qwantmaps

 If you don't want to host tiles yourself, maptiler or mapbox offer hosting solutions.

 You can use ppsfleet tiles for testing, but only for testing.

+## Dev

+It does not need compilation.

+To check the code: `npm standard --fix`